Geometry-Free View Synthesis: Transformers and no 3D Priors: Discussion

 \FloatBarrier

 In this supplementary, we provide additional results obtained with our models in Sec.~\ref{sec:addresults}.
 Sec.~\ref{sec:architectures} summarizes models, architectures and hyperparameters that were used in the main paper.
-After describing details on the training and test data in Sec.~\ref{sec:trainingdata}, Sec.~\ref{sec:entropydetails} concludes the supplementary material with details on the visualization of the transformer's uncertainty.
+After describing details on the training and test data in Sec.~\ref{sec:trainingdata} and on the uncertainty evaluations via the entropy in Sec.~\ref{sec:entropydetails}, Sec.~\ref{sec:compressionartifacts} concludes the supplementary material with a brief discussion of the compression artifacts introduced by the usage of the VQGAN as the compression model.